Joseph Hubert Priestley: Death and legacy

 At the end of December 1935, Priestley was seriously ill and underwent a major operation on 16 January 1936.
 He died after a long illness at his home in Weetwood, Leeds, on 31 October 1944, and the funeral was held at Lawnswood crematorium in the morning on 3 November 1944.
 A large number of university staff attended including Mouat Jones, Bonamy Dobrée, and Arthur Stanley Turberville.
 There were also representatives from the Joint Matriculation Board, the Forestry Commission, and James Digby Firth represented the Yorkshire Naturalists' Union and the Leeds Naturalists' Club.
 Priestley's ashes were later scattered on the gardens of rest at the crematorium.
-Lorna Scott managed the botany department for eighteen months until Irene Manton was appointed on 15 January 1946.
+Lorna I. Scott managed the botany department for eighteen months until Irene Manton was appointed on 15 January 1946.

 After Priestley's death, a memorial trust fund was established to provide grants to botany students at the University of Leeds.
 In December 1946, his brother Raymond, then vice-chancellor of the University of Birmingham, gifted money to Tewkesbury Grammar School to provide for an annual science prize, named the "Joseph Hubert Priestley Prize" in memory of his brother.
 Priestley's collection of fossils now forms part of the herbarium at the Leeds Discovery Centre.
 A major part of the collection was formed from a bequest made to the University of Leeds by Ida Mary Roper, Priestley's friend and colleague from University College, Bristol.

 Edward Cocking, a British plant scientist, has described Priestley as "a highly unorthodox physiological botanist", and Priestley was often the first to admit that some of his early work had been published prematurely.
 Nevertheless, he was a gifted teacher who attracted many graduate research students to Leeds.
-Lorna Scott wrote in his obituary:
+Lorna I. Scott wrote in his obituary: